Running Record to the rescue!

 Running Records can provide you with a gold mine of information on your students!
 As you invest your time to administer assessments, use the strategies I’ve just shared to get the most from your investment.

-Remember: To help your students move ahead toward the goal of reading fluency, use the data!
+Remember: To help your students move ahead toward the goal of reading fluency, use the running record data!

 If you’d like to join a community of teachers just like you, I have a private Facebook community where I share teaching ideas, tips and strategies.
 Better yet, I share freebies all the time with these private Facebook group members!
 So please click the link to join my Facebook community of teachers.